Easy Soft Molasses Cookies are chewy in the center, crisp around the edges and slightly sweet with a hint of spice. An easy recipe for holiday baking!

 - 1/4 cup granulated sugar for rolling cookies (may use less)

-Drop dough by rounded teaspoonfulls into granulated sugar, and roll until covered, then place on foil-lined cookie sheet
+- Drop dough by rounded teaspoonfulls into granulated sugar, and roll until covered, then place on lined cookie sheet

-Bake for 12 minutes or until edges are slightly firm
+- Bake for 8 minutes or until edges are slightly firm.
+Do not overbake

 My family loved these easy soft molasses spice cookies, and even my picky teen, who normally only likes chocolate, gave them a thumbs up.